 People Also Ask

-What do samurai tattoos symbolize?
+What does a samurai tattoo symbolize?

 Final thought